Hi-Media/reST-test/doc/readguide.rst

 The following table clarifies the conventions used across this guide.

 .. table:: Typographic conventions that apply across this guide
+.. table:: Table1 Typographic conventions that apply across this guide

 ==============  =======================================================================================================================================================================================================================
 Convention      Meaning